hei-school/cc-hei-hub-bughunter/README.md

 **Each file is filed in the corresponding folders**.

 There are two different implementations with different programming language :
-- Python : with Django framework - (branch)
+- Python : with Django framework [here](https://github.com/hei-school/cc-hei-hub-bughunter/tree/feature/python)
-- Java : with Spring Boot framework - (branch)
+- Java : with Spring Boot framework - [here](https://github.com/hei-school/cc-hei-hub-bughunter/tree/feature/java)
 You can find in each branch how to set up the API.

 ## What are the error we want to handle ?